IP multicast: CastGate

 CastGate was an attempt from the ETRO-TELE research group at the Vrije Universiteit Brussel to adopt IP multicast on the Internet.

-Although multicast would have allowed an Internet user to receive rich media and other content without placing a high burden on the net, it was still unavailable to most Internet users.
+Although multicast would have allowed an Internet user to receive rich media and other content without placing a high burden on the network, it was still unavailable to most Internet users.
 The CastGate project tried to fix this by allowing end users to connect through an automatically configured IP tunnel over networks that did not natively support IP multicast.

 The idea was that if more users had multicast capability, more content providers would see the benefit of streaming content over multicast.

-The hope was if enough content providers and users used this service, then more Internet service providers would enable IP multicast natively to their customers.
+The hope was that if enough content providers and users used this service, then more Internet service providers would enable IP multicast natively to their customers.

 CastGate supplied a software client for both Microsoft Windows and Linux to connect to the CastGate tunnel network.

 It also supplied tools to add tunnel servers and tools to receive Session Announcement Protocol announcements from the multicast network with video and audio streams.

-The project maintained a web site through 2007.
+The project maintained a website through 2007.

 Commercial deployment

 Starting in 2005, the BBC began encouraging UK-based Internet service providers to adopt multicast-addressable services in their networks by providing BBC Radio at higher quality than is available via their unicast-addressed services.
-This has also been supported by a variety of commercial radio networks, including BBC, GCap Media, EMAP and Virgin Radio.
+This has also been supported by a variety of commercial radio networks, including BBC, GCap Media, EMAP, and Virgin Radio.

-The German public-service broadcasters ARD and ZDF and the Franco-German network Arte offer their TV program multicasted on several networks.
-Austrian Internet service provider Telekom Austria offers its digital subscriber line (DSL) customers a TV set-top box that uses multicast addressing in receiving TV and radio broadcasts.
+The German public-service broadcasters ARD and ZDF, and the Franco-German network Arte, offer their TV program multicasted on several networks.
+Austrian Internet service provider Telekom Austria offers its digital subscriber line (DSL) customers a TV set-top box that uses multicast addressing to receive TV and radio broadcasts.
 In Germany, T-Home, a brand of Deutsche Telekom, offers a similar service.